-Opera Collective Ireland presents the World Premiere of Raymond Deane’s “Vagabones” Based on Emma Donoghue’s stage adaption of her 1996 radio play Trespasses, the opera is a fictionalization of the judge’s own account of the case of Florence Newton in Youghal – one of only a handful of witch trials that ever took place in Ireland.
-Set in the small Co Cork town over three days in 1661, the opera works as a moving tale of conflicted human emotions and stratagems, while deftly touching on issues of gender, fundamentalism, imperialism and the clash of cultures.
+Opera Collective Ireland presents the World Premiere of Raymond Deane’s “Vagabones”.
+Based on Emma Donoghue’s stage adaption of her 1996 radio play Trespasses, the opera is a fictionalisation of the judge’s own account of the case of Florence Newton in Youghal – one of only a handful of witch trials that ever took place in Ireland.
+Set in the small Co Cork town of Youghal, over three days in 1661, the opera works as a moving tale of conflicted human emotions and stratagems, while deftly touching on issues of gender, fundamentalism, imperialism and the clash of cultures.

 With a stellar cast of Irish talent, directed by Ben Barnes and the musicians of Crash Ensemble, Vagabones will be a culmination of great writing, superb theatre and thrilling music.